Studio 3 (TV series)

-Studio 3 was an Australian children's television block, which was premiered on ABC3 along with the channel's launch in 2009.
+Studio 3 is an Australian children's television block which was premiered on ABC3 along with the channel's launch in 2009.
 The program premiered on 7 December 2009, originally presented by Amberley Lobo and Kayne Tremills.
 The block was composed of small hosted segments which serve as links between external programs on the channel.
-The show was removed when ABC3 rebranded as ABC ME on 19 September 2016.
+The show was removed when ABC3 rebranded as ABC Me on 19 September 2016.
 The final presenters were James Elmer, Grace Koh and Tim Matthews.